andre-nguyen/dense_new/README.md

-This is the webpage of the open-source packages of our paper submitted to ICRA2016. our implementation of dense tracking is built on the top of the open-source and vectorized implementation of [1].
+This is the webpage of the open-source packages of our paper submitted to ICRA2016.
+Our implementation of dense tracking is built on the top of the open-source and vectorized implementation of [1].
 Our package is compatible with the standard driver of VI-Sensor and ROS version of indigo.
+OpenCV is needed.

 The high resolution video of our submitted paper is: http://1drv.ms/1QlCTbl

-If you can not visit Microsoft onedrive, please add
+If you can not visit Microsoft Onedrive, please add
 "
 134.170.108.26 onedrive.live.com
 134.170.109.48 skyapi.onedrive.live.com